Leavend/umkm_saas/server/README.md

 > services.
 When developing offline, make sure the dependencies are cached or
 > vendored locally prior to running the commands above.

+The worker and HTTP layer both delegate image & video generation to the Gemini **2.5 Flash** provider.
+When no `GEMINI_API_KEY` is configured the provider emits deterministic synthetic assets so the end-to-end pipeline remains testable without external calls.

 ## Verification
 ```bash
 make verify